ahmad24shargh/lpusign/README.md

 ## For Root Implementations

-Please read `docs/INTEGRATION_GUIDE.md` for more information on integrating zakosign.
+Please read `docs/INTEGRATION_GUIDE.md` for more information on integrating lpusign.

 ## For Developers